Skip to main content

 Growth Hormone Peptide Therapy

-Peptide therapies represent a more nuanced approach to addressing age-related decline in (GH).
+Peptide therapies represent a more nuanced approach to addressing age-related decline in growth hormone (GH).
 Instead of administering synthetic GH directly, these protocols use specific peptides known as secretagogues to stimulate the body’s own pituitary gland to produce and release GH in a natural, pulsatile manner.
 This approach can yield significant metabolic benefits while potentially minimizing the side effects associated with high, non-pulsatile levels of exogenous GH.

 The table below compares several key peptides used in these protocols: